greg-js/arch-wiki-md-repo/wiki/_content/english/PCI passthrough via OVMF.md

 	06:00.1 Audio device: NVIDIA Corporation GM204 High Definition Audio Controller [10de:0fbb] (rev a1)
 ```

 An IOMMU group is the smallest set of physical devices that can be passed to a virtual machine.
-For instance, in the example above, both the GPU in 06:00.0 and its audio controller in 6:00.1 belong to IOMMU group 13 and can only be passed be passed together.
-The frontal USB controller, however, has its own group (group 2) which is separate from both the USB expansion controller (group 10) and the rear USB controller (group 4), meaning that any of them could be passed to a VM without affecting the others.
+For instance, in the example above, both the GPU in 06:00.0 and its audio controller in 6:00.1 belong to IOMMU group 13 and can only be passed together.
+The frontal USB controller, however, has its own group (group 2) which is separate from both the USB expansion controller (group 10) and the rear USB controller (group 4), meaning that [any of them could be passed to a VM without affecting the others](#Passing_through_a_USB_controller).

 ### Gotchas